mine-cetinkaya-rundel/sta101_sp15/Sta101_S15_web/syllabus/index.md

 See [course info](/info/#grading) for grading breakdown.

-Grades will be curved and exact ranges for letter grades will be determined after the final exam (at the end of the course after overall averages have been calculated).
-As a point of reference, an average of 70 or above is guaranteed a C-.
+Cumulative numerical averages of 90 - 100 are guaranteed at least an A-, 80 - 89 at least a B-, and 70 - 79 at least a C-.
+These ranges may be lowered, but they will not be raised, e.g., if everyone has averages in the 90s, everyone gets at least an A-.
+The exact ranges for letter grades will be determined after the final exam.
 The more evidence there is that the class has mastered the material, the more generous the curve will be.

 * * *